Selfish or Selfing – Watch that inner critic

 Every Choice is an Act of Power

 Even our small choices make a marked difference to our state of mind and overall health.
-With every choice we make we are either aligning with our highest potential or lowering our standards by exhausting ourselves or giving away our power.
+With every choice we make we are either aligning with our highest potential or lowering our standards to suit another or an easier choice.
+And that can be exhausting.
+If you are leaking energy to another it may be time is set some boundaries that honour our soul purpose.

 eg: Is my glass half empty or half full today?